john-friedman/datamule-visualization/README.md

 - Change how to select type and cik.
 - make document.text tables nicer
 - make tables failsoft.
-- fix how loughran mcdonald dictionary is accessed. right now it needs the dict, but doesnt always use it.
+- fix how sentiment dictionaries are accessed. right now it needs the dict, but doesnt specify it when called.